fiddleHeads/spatial-reference/content/proj-family.md

 - produce maps with straight, evenly-spaced meridians and straight parallels that intersect meridians at right angles
 - touch the globe along a line rather than a point, as with planar
 - display true direction along straight lines
+- a cylinder wrapped around a globe will cover more of the globe than either a plane or cone can
+- tend to be better for world maps but still can't show All of earth's surface

 ### Conical Projections

-- used for midlatitude zones that have an east-to-west orientation
+- used for midlatitude zones that have an east-to-west orientation (because cone wider than it is tall)
+- single cone cannot show the whole globe
+- conic maps show only a sector of a complete circle…they don't develop into a complete circle
 - produce maps with straight converging longitude lines and concentric circular arcs for latitude lines
 - simplest conic projection contacts the globe along a single latitude line, a tangent, called the standard parallel
 - distortion increases north and south of the standard parallel